PRODUCT · THE OSINT REPORT

 A footprint to verify — not a finding.

 Open-source material is a starting point, not proof.
-Every OSINT report says so plainly, on screen and on the page: these are leads to verify, and the identity of the individual must be confirmed before anything is relied upon.
+Every OSINT report says so plainly, on screen and on the page: these are leads to verify, and the identity of the subject must be confirmed before anything is relied upon.
 You stay in the chair.

 - A standing caveat on every report — court-facing and honest